Multivariate Confluent Hypergeometric Covariance Functions with Simultaneous Flexibility over Smoothness and Tail Decay: Analysis of Oceanography Data

-To further evaluate performance, we estimate prediction error using cross-validation.
-We consider two-fold cross-validation by float, which represents a data-sparse situation, as well as leave-one-float-out cross-validation.
-Similarly to the prediction above, we also use predictions from BGC only as well as BGC and Core data.
+To further evaluate performance, the prediction error is estimated using cross-validation in two settings: two-fold cross-validation by float, which represents a data-sparse situation, as well as leave-one-float-out cross-validation.
 Results are summarized in Table \ref{tab:argo_pred}.
 As expected, prediction errors for both the CH and Mat\'ern covariance functions were less when using additional Core Argo data.
 In 2-fold cross-validation, the CH multivariate covariance performs similarly to the multivariate Mat\'ern when using Core data, but generally performs better than the Mat\'ern when using BGC data only.
-This reflects that the CH covariance will be most useful in data-sparse settings where the tails of the covariance function will have more influence.
-In the leave-float-out setting, the CH and Mat\'ern covariances perform similarly when using BGC data only, while when using the BGC + Core data (representing the most data-dense setting of the four we consider here), the Mat\'ern covariance performs slightly better than the CH covariance.
+This reflects that the CH covariance will be most useful in data-sparse settings where the tails of the covariance function will matter more.
+In the leave-float-out setting, the CH and Mat\'ern covariances perform similarly when using BGC data only, while when using the BGC + Core data, the most data-dense setting, the Mat\'ern covariance performs slightly better than the CH covariance.
 Throughout the settings, the CH multivariate covariance provides generally shorter prediction intervals with comparable coverage to the Mat\'ern.
-In these settings, the use of the multivariate CH covariance compared to the multivariate Mat\'ern appears to affect the uncertainty estimates more than the point prediction performance.